ManojTuraga/UNO-The-CLI-Game/README.md

 ```

 ## The Cards
-The version of UNO this program is based off has 108 cards with the main colors being Red, Green, Blue, and Yellow.
+The version of UNO® this program is based off has 108 cards with the main colors being Red, Green, Blue, and Yellow.
 These include both numbered cards and special cards and each serve a different purpose
 ### Numbered Cards
 These Cards make up the bulk of the deck (76 Cards).
 For each Color in the deck, there will be<br />
 1. One 0 Card<br />